-Stress and glucose have an intimate two-way relationship, but what is really going on in that marriage?
-It's important to understand this relationship so we can hack it at the deepest level.
+Stress and glucose have an intimate two-way relationship, and it's important to understand this relationship so we can hack it at the deepest level.
 To kick us off, let's take a closer look at what stress really is and how it works in our bodies.

 First, we must admit: not all stress is bad!
 Some of it is actually good.